 James Henshaw is freelance Opera, Choral and Orchestral Conductor based in London.
 He joined English National Opera in August 2015 and became ENO’s youngest ever Chorus Master in August 2016.
+He will leave to pursue a freelance career as a conductor in December 2019.
 During his tenure the Chorus won a 2016 Olivier Award for ‘Outstanding Achievement in Opera’ and ‘Best Chorus’ at the International Opera Awards.

 James runs his own orchestra, The Outcry Ensemble, based in West London at St John’s Church Notting Hill.
 The Orchestra performs new music in each one of its concerts and has performed works by Kate Whitley, Joel Rust, Laurence Osborn, Josephine Stephenson and Freya Whaley-Cohen.

 James has conducted operas for many of the UK’s professional Opera companies.
 In 2015 James made his professional conducting debut with four performances of La Boheme for English Touring Opera where he also assisted on Donizetti’s L’assedio di Calais and Il furioso.
 He has since made his debut with Longborough Festival Opera and Garsington Opera with productions of Die Zauberflöte assisting Anthony Negus and Christian Curnyn respectively and conducting a performance with both companies.
 He has also been Assistant Conductor to Stuart Stratford at Scottish Opera with 2 outreach performances of Johnathan Dove’s Flight.
 In 2017 he made his debut with English National Opera in the first production of ENO Studio Live conducting a UK premier of Jonathan Dove’s The Day After.